 Don’t let your debts take over your life

-Keep focused but know that life goes on while your working on getting out of debt.
+Keep focused, but know that life goes on while you’re working on getting out of debt.
 Spend time with friends and family.
 Go on a summer getaway.
 Enjoy Christmas traditions.

 Life doesn’t have to stop to get out of debt.
 It’s your game and your rules.